 Little Island Road

 On the end of a peninsula overlooking Buzzards Bay and the Atlantic, we met every known protected environmental resource – from eroding coastal bluffs to bordering vegetated wetlands, to freshwater marshes.
 The entire Little Island Road property sits within a velocity flood zone.
-We achieved everything our client wanted from the Conservation Commission and the Building Department.
-The home and pool cabana are on stilts so as not to be washed away in a freak storm, and the various project parts fit like a 1,000-piece jigsaw puzzle.
-We oriented the buildings and outdoor spaces to exploit the open views and to block winds.
-Accomplishing an expansive feel with great indoor-outdoors connections, it was a special challenge to shoehorn the house, garage, driveway, cabana, pool, and spa into the limited space.
-Custom-designed wrought fences styled after classic Beacon Hill Juliet balconies bring a link to their city home.
+We achieved everything our client wanted from the Conservation Commission, the Building Department, and the homeowners association.
+The home and pool cabana are on stilts so they don’t wash away in a freak storm, and the various project parts fit like a 1,000-piece jigsaw puzzle.
+Another issue is the gale-force prevailing winds off the water.
+To mitigate that and still enjoy views to the bay, we kept reorienting the building, spinning it by a degree or two until we found the sweet spot of little wind and open views.
+Accomplishing an expansive feel with great indoor-outdoors connections, it was a special challenge to shoehorn the house, garage, driveway, cabana, pool, and spa into the limited, highly regulated space.
+Custom-designed wrought fences styled after classic Beacon Hill Juliet balconies bring a link to the clients’ city home.
 Nature creeps right up to the living spaces for a cottage nestled in the woods by the bay.

 Collaboration